oneilinteractive/hfanalytics-gtm-tag/README.md

-# Homefiniti Tracking GTM Tag Template
+# Homefiniti Analytics GTM Template
 ### Version 1.0
-### Release Date: Aug 2 02019
+### Release Date: 02019.09.13

-## What
+## The Homefiniti Analytics Google Tag Manager Template
-This GTM tag template makes activating Homefinti's tracking a breeze.
+This Google Tag Manager tag template makes activating Homefinti Analytics a breeze.
 Get powerful business intelligence.
 Fast.

+## What is Homefiniti Analytics?
+Homefiniti Analytics turns home builder website activity into actionable market intelligence.
+Move beyond measuring "Time on Site" and let Homefiniti Analytics report on how consumers are interacting with your listings.
+Learn about sweet spots in your pricing, peaks in activity and interest for a region or zip code, and much more.

-## What
+## What is Homefiniti?
-[Homefiniti](https://homefiniti.com) is the most valuable member of a home builder's marketing team -- A complete digital marketing and content management solution built exclusively for home builders.
+[Homefiniti](https://homefiniti.com) is the MVP of a home builder's marketing team -- A complete digital marketing platform and content management solution built exclusively for home builders.

 ## Support
 Homefiniti is engineered by the smart people at [ONeil Interactive](https://oneilinteractive.com/contact/).